alang321/Planning-Group27-RO47005/README.md

 pip install --no-cache-dir -r .\requirements.txt
 ```

-4. Open the project in jupyter notebook
+4. Open the project in jupyter notebook (and run all)
 ```
 jupyter notebook DynamicObstacleMPC_RRT.ipynb
 ```